-Hey, now.
-Don’t feel too guilty.
+Hey, now after all that, don’t feel too guilty.
 You just didn’t know.

-One of the largest barriers to change is lack of awareness; and now that you know the truth about palm oil, you have the ability to make a difference.
+One of the largest barriers to change is a lack of awareness.
+Now that you know the truth about palm oil, you have the ability to make a difference.

 How You Can Make a Difference

-- Be an educated consumer; avoid purchasing products that contain palm oil and it’s numerous derivatives.
+- Be an educated consumer; certainly, avoid purchasing products that contain palm oil and its numerous derivatives.

 - Support organizations such as Greenpeace and the Rainforest Action Network that are working to conserve our rainforests.

-Here at Turpentine Creek Wildlife Refuge we talk a lot about exotic cats in captivity.
+Here at Turpentine Creek Wildlife Refuge, we talk a lot about exotic cats in captivity.
 We often tell visitors that there are more tigers in fake zoos and backyards than there are left in the wild.
-We’d really like to reverse those numbers.
-Someday hopefully there will be thousands of tigers in their natural habitats and none in captivity.
+We’d really like to reverse those numbers and therefore see thousands of tigers in their natural habitats and none in captivity.

-If we work together, we can save the Sumatran tiger and all the other species inhabiting rainforests across the world.
+As a result of working together, maybe we can save the Sumatran tiger and all the other species inhabiting rainforests across the world.